Leadership

 V.P. of Philanthropy

 Amanda Kennedy has always believed in the power of young people to lead change.
 At just 19, she founded the Railroad Street Youth Project (RSYP) in Massachusetts after challenging town leaders to include youth voices in the wake of local teen tragedies.
-What began as a bold question—“Why don’t you ask the young people?”—became a pioneering, youth-led nonprofit that has empowered countless teens through mentorship, advocacy, and community-building.
+What began as a bold question, “Why don’t you ask the young people?” became a movement, with local nonprofit leaders and empowered countless teens through mentorship, advocacy, and community-building.

 Now a seasoned nonprofit executive, Amanda brings more than two decades of experience in youth development, fundraising, and organizational leadership to VHBG.
-Across every chapter of her career, Amanda has remained rooted in her mission: to uplift and resource young people, especially those facing systemic barriers.
+Across every chapter of her career, Amanda has remained rooted in her mission: uplifting young people, especially those facing systemic barriers.

 With deep experience in building programs for and with youth, Amanda is passionate about creating and supporting environments where young people feel seen, heard, and supported.
-At VHBG, she leads the philanthropy department and aims to strengthen community partnerships, elevate youth voice, and advance opportunities for growth.
+At VHBG, she leads the philanthropy department and aims to strengthen community partnerships, elevate youth voice, and advance opportunities for youth and families.

 Amanda holds a B.A. in Political Science from Bryn Mawr College and a Master’s in Educational Administration from the University of the Pacific.
 From grassroots organizer to executive leader, Amanda’s work continues to reflect her belief that youth are not just the future—they are the present.